RittmanMead/scripts/obi/service/README.md

 The installation will need to be as **root** user, or using `sudo`.

-1. Copy init.d/obiee to `/etc/init.d/obiee`
+1. Install the init.d script

+		sudo cp init.d/obiee /etc/init.d/obiee

-	1. Make it executable
+2. Make it executable

-			chmod 750 /etc/init.d/obiee
+		sudo chmod 750 /etc/init.d/obiee

-	2. Install it as a service
+3. Install it as a service

-			chkconfig --add obiee
+		sudo chkconfig --add obiee

-2. Copy sysconfig/obiee to `/etc/sysconfig/obiee`, modifying where appropriate the values for :
+4. Copy the default configuration file

+		sudo cp sysconfig/obiee /etc/sysconfig/

+5. Update the configuration file for your environment:

 	* `FMW_HOME` - *The FMW Home folder, eg `/u01/app/oracle/product/fmw`*
 	* `ORACLE_OWNR` - *The OS owner under which OBIEE should be managed*
 	* `LOGPATH` - *Folder in which to store log files - change if you don't want them in `/var/log`*

-NB you may need to change `LSOF_PATH` in `/etc/init.d/obiee` if the binary is not at `/usr/sbin/lsof` - check using `whereis lsof`
+	* You _may_ need to change `LSOF_PATH` in `/etc/init.d/obiee` if the binary is not at `/usr/sbin/lsof` - check using `whereis lsof`

 If you have multiple OBIEE environments on the same server you can call the script a different name, eg `/etc/init.d/obiee-dev`, `/etc/init.d/obiee-test`, etc, and point each one to a different `/etc/sysconfig/obiee` file.